The Unofficial CISSPforum FAQ

 2.2 Is it safe to post my first message?

-experience.
+knowledge and experience.
 Don’t be shy.
 Even “me too” is marginally better than stony silence.
 But please re-read the tips just above before you dive right in.

 There’s a special CISSPforum rule for Those Who Have Never Posted (you know who you are - we call you the Forum Virgins).